Dashboard Overview

 The sidebar is your main navigation hub.
 It's always visible on desktop and collapsible on mobile.
 It contains:

-• Logo and shift timer at the top — the shift timer shows your active shift if time management is enabled
+• Logo and shift timer at the top — the shift timer shows your active shift if your organization uses Shifts

 • Search button — opens a global search palette to quickly jump to any page